unfunk/Ghost.py/ghost/docs/index.rst

 About Ghost.py
 ====================================

-This documentation correspond to the versión of Ghost.py in the following branch https://github.com/carrerasrodrigo/Ghost.py manteined by Rodrigo Nicolas Carreras
+This documentation corresponds to the version of Ghost.py in the following branch https://github.com/carrerasrodrigo/Ghost.py manteined by Rodrigo Nicolas Carreras

-Ghost.py is originaly created by Jean-Philippe Serafin.
-I made a fork of his branch and I did the implementation of different functionalities since then.
+Ghost.py is originally created by Jean-Philippe Serafin.
+I made a fork of his branch and I implemented different functionalities since then.

-Ghost.py it's a Webkit based scriptable web browser for python.
-It bring to you all the power of WebKit with an api in Python.
+Ghost.py is a Webkit based scriptable web browser for python.
+It brings you all the power of WebKit with an api in Python.